safe-global/safe-docs/miscellaneous/glossary.md

 ### Safe{RecoveryHub}

 Safe{RecoveryHub} is a process used to describe recovering access to a Safe.
-It is a way to improve the security of Safes by enabling Safe owners to split control of their Safe with a decentralized committee selected by Safe{DAO}.
+It's a way to improve the security of Safes by enabling Safe owners to split control of their Safe with a decentralized committee selected by Safe{DAO}.
 You can know more by reading the [Safe Recovery](https://help.safe.global/en/articles/110656-account-recovery-with-safe-recoveryhub) guide.

 ### Safe Guards

 Guards are smart contracts that can protect Safe transactions.
-They are used to add an extra layer of security to Safe transactions by adding custom rules to them before or after a transaction.
-For example, a guard can protect a Safe transaction from being executed if a specific user does not sign the transaction.
+They're used to add an extra layer of security to Safe transactions by adding custom rules to them before or after a transaction.
+For example, a guard can protect a Safe transaction from being executed if a specific user doesn't sign the transaction.

 ### Safe Modules